Open dynamics of entanglement in mesoscopic bosonic systems: Mesoscopic description of bosonic modes

 \section{Mesoscopic description of bosonic modes}

-One of the extremely important quantum phenomena is entanglement, which is one of the core resources in many quantum information tasks.
-This is even more so in the context of the fact that in the quantum field theory entanglement of pure states is fundamentally associated with Bell non-classicality \cite{schlichtholz2023generalization} which is necessary for device-independent quantum key distribution.
+One of the crucial quantum phenomena is entanglement, which is one of the core resources in many quantum information tasks.
+This is even more so since in the quantum field theory the entanglement of pure states is fundamentally associated with Bell non-classicality \cite{schlichtholz2023generalization}, which is necessary for device-independent quantum key distribution.
 For such tasks, particularly compelling is the encoding of information in light modes, as light can be quickly distributed over long distances \cite{Rideout_2012}.
 What is more, fully photonic quantum devices are one of the promising avenues also in different subfields of quantum information, e.g., quantum computing \cite{PH_Comp}.
-However, as all quantum systems, light modes are also affected by the environment and undergo non-unitary open evolution, which results in decoherence of the system and thus decay of such quantum phenomena like superposition (including entanglement).
+However, as all quantum systems, light modes are also affected by the environment and undergo non-unitary open evolution.
+This results in decoherence of the system and thus decay of quantum phenomena such as superposition (including entanglement).

-In many circumstances, the open evolution imposed on the system is approximately Markovian.
-This type of evolution of the state of bosonic modes $\hat\rho_F$ is described by the GKLS equation \cite{GKLS1,GKLS2}.
-In particular, one can write this equation for $N$ orthogonal bosonic modes $a_i$ using the independent particles approximation in such a way that it include particle decay and production, random elastic scattering and classical coherent pumping \cite{Alicki_Mezo,Linowski_Mezo}: